When is the Cheapest Time to Fly to Reykjavik?

 Don't Forget Before You Fly

 Before you travel to Reykjavik, it is always a good idea to exchange your money into Icelandic krona to make purchases.
 If you decide to do it on arrival, KEF has a bank in the departure and arrival halls.
 There are six ATMs available in the arrival hall and baggage area, and eight in the departure area.
 These eight ATMs include other currencies.
-Most British nationals are not required to have a visa when visiting Reykjavik for stays of up to three months.
-Passports only need to be valid for the duration of your stay.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.